Geneva Expat Guide & Insurance Options

 Geneva is the second most populous city after Zurich in Switzerland.
 Geneva has more than 200 international organizations based in the city, including the European headquarters of the United Nations and many Non-Governmental Organizations.
 Geneva was ranked as the world’s ninth most important financial centre by Global Financial Index.
 There are many heritage sites and buildings in Geneva.

 Because of Geneva’s international focus, there are many expat employees working in Geneva.
-Most of them are employed by international organizations such as the NGOs and UN.
+Most of them are employed by international organizations such as the NGOs and the UN.
 In addition, there are several multinational companies such as IBM, Hewlett Packard and Dell in Geneva.
 Expats planning to look for jobs in Geneva are generally not required to speak fluent French.
 Many Geneva-based large companies look for English speaking, internationally mind-set professionals.

 Generally speaking, cuisine in Geneva has dishes come from the Italian, French and German cuisine.
 All kinds of cheese products are very popular throughout Geneva and the region.
 If you like fine dining, this global city is a great place to reside.

 Swiss healthcare is considered as one of the best in the world.
 The healthcare system in Switzerland is divided into three groups: public, subsidized private and private.
-The hospitals in Geneva are excellent and are equipped well with advanced medical facilities with highly qualified doctors from EU.
+The hospitals in Geneva are excellent and are equipped well with advanced medical facilities with highly qualified doctors from the EU.
 However, the Swiss healthcare is not financed by employers.
 Expats moving to Geneva should obtain international health insurance if they will be living in the city or wish to have global coverage.

 Insurance for Expatriates in Geneva